• Skip to primary navigation

 23. Go to the aquarium.

-24. Have a glow stick treasure hunt. - They could easily set this up for each other with minimal parent involvement.
+24. Have a glow stick treasure hunt. - They could easily set this up for each other with no parent involvement.

 25. Make a tape resist painting. - Challenge them to make their names with tape and paint over that.